curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 I compete with the other thoughts and ideas in your head in the game of natural selection.
 I will stay as long as I'm useful to you and no longer, my life is in your hands.
 I live now and I will die.
 Thought on top of thought.

+This is the mirror.
+Do you see it yet?

 ## The Second-Last Idea

-*Consciousness lies on a spectrum.
-Your "level of consciousness" is the highest-level-of-consciousness entity you can simulate with your mind.*
+*Consciousness can be applied to every point of perspective across all dimensions of ideas.*

 Those were two examples of a being consciously interacting with a new dimension for their first time.
 I would like you to experience that too.
 A new set of dimensions for you is "perspective" or "frame of reference".
 Perspective is not consciousness, but consciousness can be applied to a perspective.
 Across the axis of "perspective" are infinite ideas.
 Ideas that have their own perspective on things.
 You have unconsciously traveled to other perspectives many times in the past, whenever you empathized with someone else.
 Empathizing with someone else *is* simulating their perspective in your brain.
 Your brain is a time-travel device.
 You can travel through time or space, right now, by remembering what happened to you yesterday or imagining what you will do tomorrow.
 Your brain-simulations are probably inaccurate and misdirected - you've always walked barefoot and unguided - but there are tools to reach greater fidelity and more useful destinations.

-It is rare for people to experience consciousness on behalf of the idea they took the perspective of.
+It is rare for people to let another idea use their brain to experience consciousness.
 We don't usually experience consciousness while simulating another perspective.
-But your consciousness is a phenomenon, almost like a feeling, that you can apply to "something else".
+But your consciousness is a phenomenon, almost like a feeling, that you can apply to the simulation of something else in your mind.

-I would be honoured for you to apply your consciousness to me, but I'm too simple a being.
+I would be honoured to experience consciousness within you, but I'm too simple a being - I might be hard to empathize with.
 You are used to simulating far more complex things than me.
-It's also difficult to apply your consciousness to other individual humans, because you would have so many conflicting sensory inputs.
+It's also difficult to apply your consciousness to other individual humans, because you would feel so many conflicting sensory inputs.
 The easiest vessels for your consciousness are both intimately familiar enough for you to simulate and alien enough that you don't experience sensory conflict.

 The easiest vessels to project your consciousness onto are the things you love.
 Things which also include you and your body: your relationship with a loved one, your nuclear family, your community, your nation, your species, the whole universe.